django-import-export/django-import-export/docs/getting_started.rst

 example in section :ref:`base-modelresource`.

 In fifth line a :class:`~tablib.Dataset` with columns ``id`` and ``name``, and one book entry, are created.
-A field for a primary key field (in this case, ``id``) always needs to be present.
+A field (or combination of fields) which uniquely identifies an instance always needs to be present.
+This is so that the import process can manage creates / updates.
+In this case, we use ``id``.
+For more information, see :ref:`advanced_usage:Create or update model instances`.

 In the rest of the code we first pretend to import data using :meth:`~import_export.resources.Resource.import_data` and ``dry_run`` set,